agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 ### Time inconsistency due to hyperbolic discounting

-This chapter explores the model of human time inconsistency in terms of *hyperbolic discounting*.
+This chapter explores the model time inconsistency as resulting from *hyperbolic discounting*.
 The idea is that humans prefer receiving the same rewards sooner rather than later and the *discount function* describing this quantitatively is a hyperbola.
 Before describing the hyperbolic model, we provide some background on time discounting and show how it can easily be added to the agent models of the previous chapter.

 #### Exponential discounting for optimal agents